aliyun/terraform-provider-alibabacloudstack/website/docs/r/slb_server_group.html.markdown

 * `load_balancer_id` - (Required, ForceNew) The Load Balancer ID which is used to launch a new virtual server group.
 * `name` - (Optional) Name of the virtual server group.
 Our plugin provides a default name: "tf-server-group".
+* `delete_protection_validation` - (Optional) Checking DeleteProtection of SLB instance before deleting.
+If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
+Default to false.
 * `servers` - A list of ECS instances to be added.
 At most 20 ECS instances can be supported in one resource.
 It contains three sub-fields as `Block server` follows.
-* `delete_protection_validation` - (Optional) Checking DeleteProtection of SLB instance before deleting.
-If true, this resource will not be deleted when its SLB instance enabled DeleteProtection.
-Default to false.

-## Block servers

 The servers mapping supports the following:
   * `server_ids` - (Required) A list backend server ID (ECS instance ID).
   * `port` - (Required) The port used by the backend server.
 Valid value range: [1-65535].
   * `weight` - (Optional) Weight of the backend server.
 Valid value range: [0-100].
 Default to 100.
   * `type` - (Optional) Type of the backend server.
 Valid value ecs, eni.
 Default to eni.

 ## Attributes Reference